English

 PuppyOne version control is designed for a cloud Context File System, so it differs from Git in a few important ways:

-• Automatic versioning - every write creates a version automatically, no commit needed
+• Automatic versioning - every write creates a commit automatically, no explicit commit needed

 • No branches - linear history, which simplifies agent workflows

-• Instant rollback - rollback itself creates a new version, so history is never lost
+• Instant rollback - rollback itself creates a new commit, so history is never lost